813 East Carrillo Street, Santa Barbara, CA

 |Developer||Housing Authority of the City of Santa Barbara|

 |Parking Provided||7 Spaces|

-Johnson Court is an affordable housing development that will serve the homeless veteran population in Santa Barbara.
-The proposed project provides 16 studio units for very low and low-income veterans, a one-bedroom manager unit, and common area and office space to accommodate the provision of services and activities on-site.
+Johnson Court is an affordable housing development serving the homeless veteran population in Santa Barbara, built through the Low Income Housing Tax Credit program.
+The project provides 16 studio units for very low and low-income veterans, a one-bedroom manager unit, and a common area and office space to accommodate the provision of services and activities on-site.

 The veteran target population is in keeping with the wishes of the former property owners, the Johnson family, whose father had served in the military.
-The Housing Authority of the City of Santa Barbara (HACSB) purchased the property and in keeping with the family’s wishes, will provide housing for veterans at the aptly named “Johnson Court”.
+The Housing Authority of the City of Santa Barbara (HACSB) purchased the property to provide affordable housing for veterans at the aptly named “Johnson Court”.